yanhui-ma-dev/olist-ecommerce-snowflake-dbt/README.md

 Because customers interact with individual sellers as well as the marketplace itself, Olist could introduce mechanisms that encourage customers to return to the platform, not simply to the same seller.

 Potential initiatives include:
-* Cross-store loyalty rewards
+* **Cross-store loyalty rewards** to encourage platform-level repeat purchases
-* Replenishment or subscription bundles
+* **Replenishment programmes or subscription bundles** for higher-frequency categories
-* Post-purchase recommendations
-* Warranty and service add-ons
-* Personalised cross-category recommendations
+* **Personalised cross-category recommendations** to increase customer purchase frequency

 The strategic goal is to turn individual transactions into a repeatable customer journey.